quibbble/go-quill/internal/state/card/trait/README.md

 # Traits
 - poison X - take X magic damage at the end of your turn
-- rage - may attack again after attacking and killing a unit
+- berserk - may attack again after attacking and killing a unit
 - recode X - recode codex
 - buff STAT X - buff unit's STAT by X
 - debuff STAT X - debuff unit's STAT by X